Nissen96/CTF-writeups/_writeups/2021/DDC-Reunion/Mie-and-me.md

 ## Vulnerability

-Let's take a closer look at the encryption function and run a block `B = L + R` through it, noting how the two halves of the block are updated throughout the rounds:
+Let's try understanding the encryption function a bit better by running a block `B = L + R` through it, noting how the two halves of the block are updated throughout the rounds:

 | i | L                                | R                                 |
 |:--|:---------------------------------|:----------------------------------|